MariaKausar/warehouse-optimisation-project/README.md

 This project simulates warehouse operations and applies machine learning techniques to optimise task allocation and improve workforce efficiency.

-It demonstrates how K-Means clustering and rule-based optimisation can be used to balance workloads and improve operational decision-making in warehouse environments.
+It demonstrates how K-Means clustering and rule-based optimisation can be used to balance workloads and improve operational decision-making in warehouse environments. en

 # 🎯 Objective